 The examples above were not hypothetical but actually employed in the wild by a variety of different cohorts both personal and professional.

 Feature flags are great for product teams, for enablement processes, for bringing a greater agility to the release process.
-We will never live in a world where feature toggles are no longer necessary.
+We will never live in a world where feature flags are no longer necessary.

 However, running software involves more than simply putting new features into the wild, sunsetting, or rollbacks.